dc-js/dc.js/docs/api-1.7.0-dev.md

 ## <a name="pie-chart" href="#pie-chart">#</a> Pie Chart [Concrete] < [Color Chart](#color-chart) < [Base Chart](#base-chart)
 This chart is a concrete pie chart implementation usually used to visualize small number of categorical distributions.
 Pie chart implementation uses keyAccessor to generate slices, and valueAccessor to calculate the size of each slice(key) relatively to the total sum of all values.
+Slices are ordered by `.ordering` which defaults to sorting by key.

 Examples: